futuregrid/cloud-metrics/log-analyzer/README.md

-log analyzer for eucalyptus 2.0+
+slog analyzer for eucalyptus 2.0+
 ================================

 This repository aims for collecting resource utilization information from